dortania/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 Boot into recovery by pressing space when your disk is selected on the OCLP bootpicker (if you have it hidden, hold ESC while starting up)

+Note: If your disk name is something else than "Macintosh HD", make sure to change the path accordingly.

 Go into terminal and first mount the disk by typing
 ```sh
 mount -uw "/Volumes/Macintosh HD"
 ```
-Then revert the snapshot (if your disk name is something else than "Macintosh HD", make sure to change the path accordingly)
+Then revert the snapshot
 ```sh
 bless --mount "/Volumes/Macintosh HD" --bootefi -last-sealed-snapshot
 ```